tgrasty/CSCI574-Machine-Learning/README.md

 Installing Scikit-learn
 -----------------------
 More tips on installing scikit-learn can be found on the [scikit-learn website](http://scikit-learn.sourceforge.net/dev/install.html#installing-an-official-release).
+If you used the Enthought Python distribution, I believe they will be installed for you as part of that distribution.

 More Resources